 This document is intended to quickly walk through the steps to generate an OLM bundle.
 For further explanation, or if you’re using package manifests, see the Bundle Tutorial.

 Important: this guide assumes your project was scaffolded with

 These features are unavailable to projects of version

 2 or less; this information can be found by inspecting

 - Have a working operator that you have uploaded to a container registry.
-This guide assumes the simple Golang Memcached operator from [the building operators section][sdk-user-guid-go] at version
+This guide assumes the simple Golang Memcached operator from the building operators section at version

-- OLM installed on your cluster.
+- Have OLM installed on your cluster.
 The command

 operator-sdk olm installwill attempt to install a basic OLM deployment on your cluster.

 $ export USERNAME=<container-registry-username> $ export VERSION=0.0.1 $ export IMG=docker.io/$USERNAME/memcached-operator:v$VERSION // location where your operator image is hosted $ export BUNDLE_IMG=docker.io/$USERNAME/memcached-operator-bundle:v$VERSION // location where your bundle will be hosted